-Low profitability, but relatively stable and linked to its public policy mandate
+Low profitability, although relatively stable and linked to its public-policy mandate

-Like other specialised lenders, KommuneKredit's profitability primarily depends on the spread between its lending rates and funding costs.
+Like that of other specialised lenders, KommuneKredit's profitability primarily depends on the spread between its lending rates and funding costs.
 KommuneKredit is frequently accessing international capital markets with issuances in multiple currencies, where it benefits from favourable rates.

-We consider KommuneKredit's profitability as predictable as the association effectively has a monopoly position, supporting its ability to maintain stable margins.
-Its customer base is likely to remain unchanged in the long term as membership is limited to Danish regional and local governments and all of them are members.
-In addition, demand for KommuneKredit's loans is likely to remain predictable as regional and local governments continue to invest in the infrastructure required to deliver key services as mandated by the Danish central government; and the creditworthiness of its customer base is closely linked to the Aaa-rated Danish sovereign, with a stable outlook.
-However, the coronavirus' outbreak will have implications for public health across Denmark, as well as an adverse impact on the collection of local tax and service fee revenues due to weaker economic growth and higher unemployment.
+We consider KommuneKredit's profitability predictable because the association effectively has a monopoly position, supporting its ability to maintain stable margins.
+Its customer base is likely to remain unchanged in the long term because membership is limited to Danish RLGs and all of them are members.
+In addition, demand for KommuneKredit's loans is likely to remain predictable as RLGs continue to invest in the infrastructure required to deliver key services as mandated by the Danish central government.
+The creditworthiness of its customer base is closely linked to the Aaa-rated Danish sovereign with a stable outlook.
+However, the pandemic will have implications for public health across Denmark, as well as an adverse impact on the collection of local tax and service fee revenue because of weaker economic growth and higher unemployment.